#107 The Apache Motel

 This doesn't really look too bad at a glance, but this was not a pool I wanted to lounge around.
 The sunny day just spotlighted the motel's peeling paint and murky water.

 I tried to imagine the place in earlier years, when John Wayne was splashing in the pool with his kids.
 I pictured his wife playing solitaire under one of the shiny, metal umbrellas.
 I studied the upper floor where the Wayne's occupied their suite for long stretches of time, during filming periods.
-Evidently Mr. Wayne was gracious and friendly guest and his kids loved the place.
-At least that's what I learned from lots of digging in the internet.
+Evidently Mr. Wayne was a gracious and friendly guest and his kids loved the place.
+At least that's what I learned from lots of digging on the internet.
 No one working at the motel seemed to have much info.

 Just a Reminder